 Psychedelics and parental mental health is a relatively new, and yet vitally important field of exploration.
-Parents expereince a heightened amount of stress, particularly after welcoming home a first child.
-Incidents of post partum are frequent among parents of all genders, and can often go undiagnosed.
+Parents experience a heightened amount of stress, particularly after welcoming home a first child.
+Incidents of postpartum are frequent among parents of all genders, and can often go undiagnosed.
 The pressure of parenting can also lead to increased isolation and difficulty finding time to care for oneself, including seeking therapy services.

 Parenthood is such a complex life chapter.